MELISSA849/cognidiary/README.md

 ## 🤝 Contributing

-Feel free to contribute to CogniDiary by:
+Feel free to contribute to SmartDiary by:
 - Reporting bugs
 - Suggesting new features
 - Improving documentation